nithyashree-d-n/nithyashree-d-n/README.md

 ## Hi there 👋
 👋 Hi, I’m Nithyashree

-🌱 I’m a beginner learner, exploring and understanding things step by step.
+🌱 I’m a beginner, exploring and understanding things step by step.

 👀 I’m curious about learning, experimenting, and improving with time.